mistergibson/radio/README.md

 }
 ```

+The `storage` block is the base path for all media, state, and log directories.
 The `icecast` block holds the source credentials liquidsoap uses to push the stream (the *source* password from your `icecast.xml`, not the admin password).
 The `gpodder` block enables optional automatic subscription syncing from gpodder.net; when `enable` is `false`, the fetcher works purely from locally registered shows or imported OPML.

 Keep this file out of version control — it holds passwords.
 A `config.example.json` with placeholders can be committed instead if desired.